Karvel Anderson

-Karvel Markeese Anderson (born June 3, 1991) is an American basketball player.
+Karvel Markeese Anderson (born June 3, 1991) is an American professional basketball player for Saint-Quentin of the LNB Élite.
 He is from Elkhart, Indiana.
-Anderson played two years, from 2010 to 2012, at Glen Oaks Community College then from 2012 to 2014 at the D-I level for the Robert Morris Colonials of the Northeast Conference.
-Anderson was named Northeast Conference Player of the Year in 2014.

-Anderson faced much adversity during his youth in Elkhart, Indiana.
 After graduating from Elkhart Memorial High School, Anderson spent time at Butler Community College, Lake Michigan College, and Glen Oaks Community College.
-At Glen Oaks, he averaged 24.9 points per game and shot 48 percent from the field.
-He was signed by Robert Morris coach Andy Toole, after Toole visited Anderson during a workout.
+At Glen Oaks, he was recruited by Robert Morris coach Andy Toole, after Toole visited Anderson during a workout.
+Stepping up to the Division I level for the Robert Morris Colonials of the Northeast Conference, Anderson went on to average 20 points per game while shooting 48% from the field, and was named Northeast Conference Player of the Year in 2014.

 Professional career

 Following the close of his college career in 2014, Anderson signed with Entersport, a top tier professional basketball agency.
 In August of that same year, Anderson signed with Andrea Costa Imola in Italy's second division.

 On August 3, 2020, he has signed with Büyükçekmece Basketbol of the Turkish Basketbol Süper Ligi (BSL).

 On July 27, 2021, he has signed with Scaligera Verona in the LBA.
 On July 13, 2022, he has re-signed with the team for one more season.